unixsurfer/haproxytool/README.rst

     backend1_proc34                bck_all_srv1                               1
     backend2_proc34                bck_all_srv1                               1
     backend_proc1                  bck_all_srv1                               100
-    pparissis at axilleas in ~/bin

     % haproxytool server -W bck_all_srv1 --backend=backend_proc1 --backend=backend2_proc34
     # backendname servername
     backend_proc1                  bck_all_srv1                               100
     backend2_proc34                bck_all_srv1                               1
-    pparissis at axilleas in ~/bin

 * Set weight on servers across all backends and per backend